gedrutten/Portfolio/content/3644QCA/Day13.md

 [< Prev](../day12) | [Home](..) | [Next >](../day14)

 Cabs are easier to get in Jinan than in Shanghai - we walked down to a main street and simply hailed them.
-Admittedly, some do drive off when they relise we dont speak Mandarin, but we figured out how to get around that - you sit in the car first, then you ask about the destination.
+Admittedly, some do drive off when they realise we don't speak Mandarin, but we figured out how to get around that - you sit in the car first, then you ask about the destination.
 It's harder for them to drive off that way.
 Perhaps our problems in Shanghai was more about where we were staying, although again, I think we're not in the heart of the city in Jinan either - it feels like we're in the old part of the city.

 Five of us decided to go into Beijing, 3 of us had planned to stay a night there and return on Sunday, the other 2 returned the same day.
 I have an old training buddy from 15-odd years ago that now lives in Beijing and I thought it would be good to visit him and his family since we are not that far away in Jinan.
-The plan was to catch a fast train to Beijing fairly early, see the Forbidden City (the Palace Museum) and Tianamen Square and then whatever else our time and energy would allow.
+The plan was to catch a fast train to Beijing fairly early, see the Forbidden City (the Palace Museum) and Tiananmen Square and then whatever else our time and energy would allow.
 In the afternoon, I would catch up with my mate and head my own direction.
 Of the 4 others on this weekend away, 2 would go back to Jinan in the evening, the other 2 had booked a Great Wall trip for the following day, so would stay a night in Beijing.

 <center>